Reducing Drug Spend with IV Robotic Services

 The number of improperly prepared IVs is staggering.
 Studies have shown that one out of every ten can put patients at risk.
 Sterile compounding is also one of the costliest functions in pharmacy operations.
 Still, many hospital pharmacies continue to struggle to improve safety and efficiency in their sterile compounding operations.

-Some health systems have turned to IV robotic automation to enhance patient safety while reducing OR medication waste and reliance on 503B outsourcers.
+Some health systems have turned to IV compounding robots to enhance patient safety while reducing OR medication waste and reliance on 503B outsourcers.
 Moses H. Cone Memorial Health was an early adopter of IV robotic technology and blazed a trail for other health systems to follow.

 I'm excited to join Kevin Hansen, Assistant Director of Pharmacy at Moses H. Cone Memorial Health in Greensboro, North Carolina, during this year's Omnicell Omnicell Illuminate 2021 virtual event to discuss how IV automation technology combined with robust expert services is a game-changer for improving sterile compounding operations while reducing drug spend.